maoronen/remote_booking_repo/readme.md

     1. Database name - The script will create a database in this name. if a database with this name already exists, the script will continue to run and only a CSV file will be created
     2. Destination - Where would like to travel?
-    3. Check-in - starting date of your travel
+    3. Check-in - starting date of your travel **(yyyy-mm-dd)**
-    4. Check-out - ending date of your travel
+    4. Check-out - ending date of your travel (yyyy-mm-dd) Optional arguments:
-    Optional arguments:
     5. Number of adults - You can specify how many adults take part in the travel.
     E.g: --adults 2 (2 adults participate in the travel)
+    **In case you would not specify any value, the default adults value will be 2**
     6. Number of children - You can specify how many children take part in the travel.
     E.g: --children 2 (2 children participate in the travel)
+    **In case you would not specify any value, the default children value will be 0**
     7. Number of rooms - You can specify how many rooms you would like to reserve.
+    **The number of rooms cannot exceed the specified number of adults,  in which case one room will be taken into account**
     E.g: --rooms 2 (2 rooms)
+    **In case you would not specify any value, the default rooms value will be 1**
     8. MySQL host - for connecting to MySQL.
 The default is "localhost".
     E.g: if you would like to change host, please insert: --host "another_host"
     9. MySQL user - username for MySQL.
 The default is "root".